wayoda/rswt-flasher/README.md

 The `rswt-flasher` utility consists of just a single python file `rwst_flasher.py`.

-@It's not possible to rename the sourcefile in the repository to `rswt-flasher` or `rswt-flasher.py` because then it does not get picked up by the python setup tools for the PyPi distribution.@
+*It's not possible to rename the sourcefile in the repository to `rswt-flasher` or `rswt-flasher.py` because then it does not get picked up by the python setup tools for the PyPi distribution.*

 For you convenience there is a copy of the original python source file on the [rswt-flasher release pages](https://github.com/wayoda/rswt-flasher/releases) named `rswt-flasher`